 Problem #4: Not Making Payroll On Time

 Tip: Make sure you stick to your designated frequency of payment schedule and allow yourself adequate time to complete and distribute paychecks.
 If you need to, set an alert or reminder on your phone or computer.
+Moving your payroll system to a payroll company and direct deposit can be a time and money savings over manual payroll.

 Problem #5: Not Getting Help When You Need It

-As a business owner, you need to learn how to solve payroll problems, and how to recognize when it is time to get outside assistance.
+As a business owner, you need to learn how to solve payroll problems and how to recognize when it is time to get outside assistance.

 Tip: If payroll is becoming a problem due to lack of funds, consider a small business loan to keep your company fully staffed and operating effectively, so you can continue to grow and thrive.